peterheard01/logic-room/_posts/does-anyone-really-understand-digital-transformation-not-according-to-research/2017-02-09-no-one-understands-digital-transformation-heres-why.md

 ---
 layout: post
-title: Does Anyone Really Understand Digital Transformation?
+title: Does Anyone Understand Digital Transformation?
 Not According to this Research...
 author: Pete Heard
 excerpt: This article will discuss why everyone seems to be confused about one of the biggest change management topics to hit the enterprise in recent years; 'Digital Transformation'
 thumbnail: 404.jpg